V4ldeSalnikov/scandinavian-OCR-benchmark/README.md

 - [x] Create interface for models
 - [ ] Add real dataset for evaluation
 - [ ] Add Tesseract model to models
+- [ ] Add either requirements.txt or pyproject.toml to manage dependencies